Winter Weather

-Cardiovascular Disease (CVD), or heart disease, is a serious health condition that affects over 37,000 Vermonters a year.
-It is the second leading cause of death among Vermonters and it is one of the leading causes of death in the U.S. overall.
-Many chronic diseases, including CVD, are preventable, but not all.
-Learn about individual risk and how the Health Department is helping individuals prevent CVD.
+Cardiovascular Disease in Vermont Cardiovascular Disease (CVD), or heart disease, is a serious health condition that affects over 42,000 Vermonters a year.
+It is a leading cause of death among Vermonters and in the U.S. overall.
+Many chronic diseases, including...

 Investigators both in the U.S. and abroad have shown relationships between short- and long-term exposure to air pollution and the increased risk of heart attack and other forms of heart disease.